|01 ||Why is NIPSCO making these improvements now?

 By assigning the risk score for each item, NIPSCO was able to identify which equipment poses the highest risk to the system.
 Rather than just replacing assets based on a single factor like age or location, the engineering models help us select which equipment will add the greatest benefit to the overall respective systems and the customer, if replaced.

-Below is a breakdown of the $1 billion in electric investments and the $713 million in natural gas investments NIPSCO is planning through 2020, which will be reviewed and approved semi-annually by the Indiana Utility Regulatory Commission prior to any dollars being spent or allocated.
+Below is a breakdown of the nearly $2 billion electric and natural gas investments NIPSCO is planning through 2022, which will be reviewed and approved semi-annually by the Indiana Utility Regulatory Commission prior to any dollars being spent or allocated.

 Proposed Natural Gas Infrastructure Modernization Investments (Through 2020)